 Camarillo Area Transit provides transit service within the city of Camarillo.
-CAT operates general purpose DAR daily.
+CAT operates general purpose dial-a-ride daily.
 CAT also operates a fixed-route service Monday through Friday and a trolley route daily.
-While the general purpose DAR is confined to the city limits, CAT provides DAR service for senior and ADA passengers to the surrounding unincorporated areas as well as to the East County Transit Alliance (ECTA) service area.
+While the general purpose DAR is limited to the city boundaries, CAT provides DAR service for senior and ADA passengers to the surrounding unincorporated areas as well as to the East County Transit Alliance (ECTA) service area.